Meet Our Faculty and Staff!

 Winona Welch Professor of Biology and Co-Director of the Environmental Fellows Program

 Jim Benedix came to DePauw University in 1993, and teaches courses in ecology, evolution, behavior and biostatistics.
 His research interests lie at the interface of evolution, ecology and behavior.
 His recent research focuses on frogs and crickets, though he has also worked on several species of small mammals as well as a variety of insects and plants.
-He has done field research in Maine, Indiana, Kansas, Colorado, Arizona, California, and Puerto Rico.
-During his tenure at DePauw and has had research collaborations with over well over 50 students.
+During his tenure at DePauw, he has done field research in Maine, Indiana, Kansas, Colorado, Arizona, California, and Puerto Rico, and has had research collaborations with well over 50 students.

 Jennifer J. Everett, Ph.
 D.

 Associate Professor of Philosophy

 Jen Everett came to DePauw in 2006.
 She teaches courses in ethical theory, environmental ethics, animal ethics, and ethics & economics.
 From 2006-07 she served as DePauw's first Sustainability Programs Coordinator.
 She has published on sustainability in higher education, vegetarianism, and the significance of nonhuman predation in animal ethics.
 Her current research focuses on waste, consumption, and the ethics of stuff.

 Professor Marcoux (Ph.D., University of Massachusetts Amherst) came to DePauw University in 2012.
 Prior to this, he taught at New College of Florida and held an Andrew Mellon postdoctoral fellowship at the College of William and Mary.
 His research interests span international and comparative politics, international organization & law, and international political economy.
 He is particularly interested in exploring how the political economy shapes international environmental politics.
 As part of this research, he manages the international environmental project database at www.aiddata.org.